 Some of the gum disease causes include:

-Cancer treatments.
+- Cancer treatments.
 Treatments of cancer can increase the risk of infections.
 It is because the immune system is weak and susceptible to infections.
-In addition, a lot of new research points to severe gum disease increasing the chances of getting cancer 2.
+In addition, a lot of new research points to severe gum disease increases the chances of getting cancer 2.

 What types of gum disease are there?